bomanya2/alx-low_level_programming/0x00-hello_world/README.md

 ## Learning Objectives💡

-What i learned from this project:
+What i learned from this project

 - Why C programming is awesome
 - Who invented C